 What is voriconazole?

-Voriconazole is anprescription medicine approved by the U.S. (FDA) for the treatment of certain fungal infections, such as esophageal .
-(Esophageal candidiasis is an of the esophagus.)
+Voriconazole is anprescription medicine approved by the U.S. (FDA) for the treatment of certain fungal infections, such as esophageal of the esophagus) and candidiasis.

-Esophageal candidiasis is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+Esophageal candidiasis and invasive candidiasis can be What is an Opportunistic Infection? fact sheet.(OIs) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the
+To learn more about OIs, read the HIVinfo

 How is voriconazole used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of voriconazole to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children include recommendations on the uses of voriconazole to:

 The recommended uses may not always be consistent with FDA-approved uses of voriconazole.
-See the guidelines for complete information on recommended uses of voriconazole in adults and adolescents with HIV.
-Some recommended uses, such as uses in certain rare circumstances, may have been omitted above.
+See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of voriconazole in adults and children with HIV.
+Voriconazole may have other recommended uses not listed above.

-What should I tell my health care provider before taking voriconazole?
+What should I tell my health care provider before using voriconazole?

-Before taking voriconazole, tell your health care provider:
+Before using voriconazole, tell your health care provider:

 - If you are allergic to voriconazole or any other medicines.